1. Animae Partus (A God is Born)

 This track shows us four scenes that I believe are all from one man’s life as he deals with the loss of his love.

->A. This scene is bathed in brown and yellow.
+A. This scene is bathed in brown and yellow.
 We see a man that is experiencing the intensity of missing his deceased lover.
-However, he is having hallucinations or dreams of seeing her again, but is uneasy because she doesn’t seem to realize: She are dead.
+However, he is having hallucinations or dreams of seeing her again, but is uneasy because she doesn’t seem to realize that she died.
 He, however, cannot go on in life unless he possesses some hope that they will truly meet again.

->B. The second scene is painted in white and grey.
+B. The second scene is painted in white and grey.
 We see the man visiting the grave of his love.
-He feels as if stitches are being ripped from his chest; his pain is so powerful.
+He feels as if stitches are being ripped from his chest: His pain is so powerful.
 The gravestone seems to weigh down on his soul, and his joy has taken flight from him.
-Life: Life is so small.
+Life: Life is so small and fragile.

->C. The third scene evokes amber.
+C. The third scene evokes amber.
 He asks us if we’ve ever had a dream where our loved one dies.
 Yet, then you awake to find that they’ve been gone a long time.
-But, that pain.
-The pain is so real and imminent.
+That pain—the pain is so real and imminent.
 It’s as if it had happened that day.